Patient Information: Summary of Product Characteristics

 Stomach and intestinal problems and dehydration

-During treatment with this medicine, you may experience nausea, vomiting or diarrhea.
-These adverse effects can cause dehydration (loss of fluids).
+During treatment with this medicine, you may experience nausea, vomiting, or diarrhea.
+These side effects can cause dehydration (loss of fluids).
 It is essential that you drink enough liquid to prevent dehydration.
 This is especially important if you have kidney problems.
-If you have any doubts, consult your doctor.
+If you have any doubts, talk to your doctor.

 Severe and persistent stomach pain that could be a sign of pancreatitis

-If you have a severe and persistent pain in the stomach area, go to your doctor immediately, as it could be a sign of acute pancreatitis.
+If you have severe and persistent stomach pain, go to the doctor immediately, as it could be a symptom of pancreatitis (inflammation of the pancreas).

 Low blood sugar (hypoglycemia)

-The use of a sulfonylurea or the administration of insulin with Rybelsus may increase the risk of experiencing low blood sugar levels (hypoglycemia).
-See section 4 to know the warning signs of low blood sugar.
+Taking a sulfonylurea or insulin with Rybelsus may increase the risk of experiencing low blood sugar levels (hypoglycemia).
+See section 4 for symptoms of low blood sugar levels.

-Your doctor may ask you to measure your blood sugar levels.
-This will help decide if you need to change the dose of sulfonylurea or insulin to reduce the risk of low blood sugar.
+It is possible that your doctor will ask you to measure your blood sugar levels.
+This will help decide if it is necessary to change the dose of sulfonylurea or insulin to reduce the risk of low blood sugar levels.

 Diabetic eye disease (retinopathy)

-A sudden improvement in blood sugar control can temporarily worsen diabetic eye disease.
-If you have diabetic eye disease and experience eye problems during treatment with this medicine, consult your doctor.
+A sudden improvement in blood sugar control can cause a temporary worsening of diabetic eye disease.
+If you have diabetic eye disease and experience eye problems during treatment with this medicine, talk to your doctor.

 Response to treatment

-If the response to treatment with semaglutide is less than expected, it may be due to low absorption or variability in absorption and low absolute bioavailability.
-You should follow the instructions in section 3 to achieve optimal semaglutide effect.
+If the response to treatment with semaglutide is less than expected, it may be due to low absorption due to variability in absorption and low absolute bioavailability.
+You should follow the instructions indicated in section 3 to achieve an optimal effect of semaglutide.

 Children and adolescents